ropensci/rgbif/cran-comments.md

 A new version of spocc was submitted, so I am now resubmitting the same version of rgbif.

+Note that CRAN checks may fail on Mavericks because there appears to be no Mavericks binaries available for two dependencies: rgdal and rgeos.

 Thanks!
 Scott Chamberlain